 - Chocolate Chip Cookie Bars

 - 8 ounces full fat cream cheese room temperature

 - 1/2 cup butter room temperature

 - 2 1/2 cups all-purpose flour

 - Preheat oven to 350 degrees F. Line 2 baking sheets with parchment paper or silicone mats.

-- Beat cream cheese and butter together until fluffy and smooth; 1-2 minutes.
+- Beat cream cheese and butter together at high speed until fluffy and smooth; 1-2 minutes.
 Add sugar to the butter mixture and beat until fully incorporated and fluffy; 1-2 minutes.
 Beat in the eggs and vanilla; 1 minute.

 - In a separate, medium-sized bowl, whisk together the flour, baking powder and salt.
 Gradually add the dry ingredients to the butter mixture and stir just until incorporated.
 Do not over-mix.

 - Drop by rounded tablespoons onto the prepared baking sheets about 2 inches apart; batter will be sticky. *You can put the batter in the fridge for 10-20 minutes to help it firm up a bit.

 - Bake at 350 degrees for 10-11 minutes.
 Cookies should be light in color, not browned, and just starting to brown on the bottom. *Length of baking time may vary from oven to oven.